Re9shepp/Analysis-and-Prediction-of-Common-Fruit-Prices-Per-Pound-Based-on-Bayesian-Models/README.md

-# Starter folder
+# Analysis-and-Prediction-of-Common-Fruit-Prices-Per-Pound-Based-on-Bayesian-Models

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository provides a predictive framework for analyzing and forecasting the price per pound of common fruits, including apples, bananas, melons, and oranges.
+Leveraging a Bayesian model, this study evaluates how factors such as historical prices, vendor, month, and fruit category influence current pricing trends.
+This repository includes all materials related to the study, including datasets, scripts, models, and paper.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/00-simulated_data` contains the simulated fruit price per pound.
+-   `data/01-raw_data` Contains the original raw fruit pricing data retrieved from Hammer Data, however, due to the large file size, only a compressed version of one dataset can be uploaded.
+The raw data must be downloaded manually from https://jacobfilipp.com/hammer/.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` includes the cleaned dataset constructed through rigorous preprocessing.
--   `model` contains fitted models.
+-   `model` Stores fitted Bayesian models used in the study.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` Contains additional details, such as sketches for figures, llm usage and API for model.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` Includes the Quarto document and PDF of the final paper, along with the bibliography file.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of Chatgpt4.0, the entire chat history is available at other/llm_usage/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist